 The Village Supper was held in the Grange Hall from 5:30 to 7:30 on Monday, July 29, 2024.
 Approximately 50 to 55 people were in attendance, with 42 entering their names on the sign-in sheet.
-At the session, consultants Peter Fairweather of Fairweather Consulting and Andrea Day of the Dufresne Group provided an overview of the Better Connections Process and fielded questions from the audience.
+At the session, consultants provided an overview of the Better Connections Process and fielded questions from the audience.
 For the session, 11 posters were positioned throughout the hall, each highlighting an area of concern or potential opportunity for East Hardwick.
+(See Figure 8 for a sample poster.)